SilentCatD/react-state-view-controller/README.md

 const CounterListenerComponent = () => {
   return (
     <CounterContext.Listener
-      listener={(state) => {
+      // controller is also provided here: (state, controller) => ReactNode listener={(state) => {
         // This is not a re-render trigger, just a log when the state changes.
       }}